Act of 18 June 1965 no. 4

 The loss of driving rights can be set shorter than the minimum period in or in accordance with the provision here, if it would otherwise seem unreasonably harsh and there are particularly mitigating circumstances in the relationship that is the basis for the loss of driving rights.
 The same applies when other very special reasons argue for going below the minimum period.

-• The King may issue regulations that the right to drive a motor vehicle subject to a driver's license shall be lost for a specified period of time for reasons of traffic safety or public considerations, if the licensee has had specified criminal offenses registered a specified number of times during a specified period of time.
-Different registration of different criminal offenses can be determined, and depending on whether the person concerned has a driving license with or without a trial period.
-Conditions can be set to get your driving license back.
+• The King may issue regulations that the right to drive a motor vehicle subject to a driving licence shall be lost for a specified period of time for reasons of traffic safety or public considerations, if the licencee has had specified criminal offenses registered a specified number of times during a specified period of time.
+Different registration of different criminal offenses can be determined, and depending on whether the person concerned has a driving licence with or without a trial period.
+Conditions can be set to get your driving licence back.

-• If the police find that the driver or owner of a motor vehicle or the person who, on behalf of the owner, has control over the motor vehicle is reasonably suspected of a criminal offense that may result in the loss of the right to drive a motor vehicle subject to a driver's license, a police official may temporarily revoke the right to drive and take away the driver's license from him.
-The question of maintaining the temporary revocation of the driving license and the attachment must be submitted to an official who belongs to the public prosecution as soon as possible.
+• If the police find that the driver or owner of a motor vehicle or the person who, on behalf of the owner, has control over the motor vehicle is reasonably suspected of a criminal offense that may result in the loss of the right to drive a motor vehicle subject to a driving licence, a police official may temporarily revoke the right to drive and take away the driving licence from him.
+The question of maintaining the temporary revocation of the driving licence and the attachment must be submitted to an official who belongs to the public prosecution as soon as possible.
 The decision must be in writing.
-If the suspect does not agree to the temporary revocation of the driving license and seizure, the matter must be sent to the district court for a decision within 3 weeks.
+If the suspect does not agree to the temporary revocation of the driving licence and seizure, the matter must be sent to the district court for a decision within 3 weeks.

-• The chief of police or the person he gives authority to can make a decision to deprive someone of the right to drive a motor vehicle subject to a driver's license, if the holder of the right has been punished abroad during the last 6 months for an offense which would have led to the loss of the right to drive motor vehicle for a certain minimum time or forever according to rules in or pursuant to § 33.
+• The Chief of Police or the person he gives authority to can make a decision to deprive someone of the right to drive a motor vehicle subject to a driving licence, if the holder of the right has been punished abroad during the last 6 months for an offense which would have led to the loss of the right to drive motor vehicle for a certain minimum time or forever according to rules in or pursuant to Section 33.

-• When the loss of the right to drive has been legally determined, or a decision has been taken to temporarily revoke the right to drive a motor vehicle and temporarily confiscate the driver's license, the holder of the right must immediately deliver the driver's license to the police.
-When the loss of driving license is stipulated in the decision on transfer to the conflict council, the license holder is obliged to deliver the driving license to the police as soon as the case has been transferred to the conflict council.
+• When the loss of the right to drive has been legally determined, or a decision has been taken to temporarily revoke the right to drive a motor vehicle and temporarily confiscate the driving licence, the holder of the right must immediately deliver the driving licence to the police.
+When the loss of driving licence is stipulated in the decision on transfer to the conflict council, the licence holder is obliged to deliver the driving licence to the police as soon as the case has been transferred to the conflict council.

-If the police have reasonable grounds to believe that the holder of the right to drive a motor vehicle subject to a driver's license no longer meets the requirements laid down for vision, health and ability to drive for such a driving right, including that the holder must not abuse alcohol or other intoxicating or narcotic substances, or that the holder does not have the knowledge or the driving skills required in the interests of road safety, the chief of police or the person he gives authority to can order the holder – if he still wishes to use his driving license – within a fixed period to submit to such medical examination as is required and present himself to completely or partially new driving test.
-If the police find it necessary, they can order him to hand over his driver's license to the police until further notice.
+If the police have reasonable grounds to believe that the holder of the right to drive a motor vehicle subject to a driving licence no longer meets the requirements laid down for vision, health and ability to drive for such a driving right, including that the holder must not abuse alcohol or other intoxicating or narcotic substances, or that the holder does not have the knowledge or the driving skills required in the interests of road safety, the Chief of Police or the person he gives authority to can order the holder – if he still wishes to use his driving licence – within a fixed period to submit to such medical examination as is required and present himself to completely or partially new driving test.
+If the police find it necessary, they can order him to hand over his driving licence to the police until further notice.

-If the holder fails to comply with orders under the first paragraph, or the medical examination is not satisfactory, or if he does not pass the driving test, the chief of police or the person he gives authority to can revoke the right to drive. § 33 no. 5 applies accordingly.
+If the holder fails to comply with orders under the first paragraph, or the medical examination is not satisfactory, or if he does not pass the driving test, the Chief of Police or the person he gives authority to can revoke the right to drive.
+Section 33 no. 5 applies accordingly.

 If the result of the medical examination does not prevent him from doing so, or if he passes the driving test, the competent authority can issue him a new driving licence, possibly with a limited period of validity or under special conditions.

-The chief of police or the person he gives authority can revoke the driving license when the holder has not presented the necessary medical certificate within the set deadline, cf. § 24, fifth and sixth paragraphs.
+The Chief of Police or the person he gives authority can revoke the driving licence when the holder has not presented the necessary medical certificate within the set deadline, cf. Section 24, fifth and sixth paragraphs.

-If the holder of the right to drive is not sober or his conduct is otherwise such that he is not considered fit to drive a motor vehicle, the chief of police or the person he gives authority to, may revoke the right to drive a motor vehicle subject to a driver's license for a specified time or until further notice, if the consideration of traffic safety or public considerations otherwise require it.
+If the holder of the right to drive is not sober or his conduct is otherwise such that he is not considered fit to drive a motor vehicle, the Chief of Police or the person he gives authority to, may revoke the right to drive a motor vehicle subject to a driving licence for a specified time or until further notice, if the consideration of traffic safety or public considerations otherwise require it.

-The person who is punished can, in the same judgement, order or decision on transfer to the conflict council, be prohibited from driving a motor vehicle for which a driver's license is not required for a specific time or forever, if considerations of traffic safety or public considerations otherwise require it.
+The person who is punished can, in the same judgement, order or decision on transfer to the conflict council, be prohibited from driving a motor vehicle for which a driving licence is not required for a specific time or forever, if considerations of traffic safety or public considerations otherwise require it.

-The chief of police or the person he gives authority to can prohibit a person for a specified time from driving a motor vehicle for which a driving license is not required, if the person has been deprived of the right to drive a motor vehicle in accordance with § 34, or lacks the characteristics necessary to drive such motor vehicle or for other reasons is considered unfit to drive such motor vehicle, and considerations of traffic safety or public considerations otherwise require it.
+The Chief of Police or the person he gives authority to can prohibit a person for a specified time from driving a motor vehicle for which a driving licence is not required, if the person has been deprived of the right to drive a motor vehicle in accordance with Section 34, or lacks the characteristics necessary to drive such motor vehicle or for other reasons is considered unfit to drive such motor vehicle, and considerations of traffic safety or public considerations otherwise require it.

 • The police or the Norwegian Public Roads Administration may prohibit the use of a motor vehicle and motor vehicle trailer for as long as necessary, if

-• the vehicle is not re-registered when it is determined in accordance with § 15,
+• the vehicle is not re-registered when it is determined in accordance with Section 15,

-• the vehicle is not produced for inspection in accordance with § 19 or the order to remedy the defect has not been complied with within the specified time,
+• the vehicle is not produced for inspection in accordance with Section 19 or the order to remedy the defect has not been complied with within the specified time,

 • the vehicle is not in good condition or the vehicle's load is not properly secured,

-• the vehicle's wheels are not secured with sufficient road grip through the use of spikes, chains or the like, when driving conditions make this necessary,
+• the vehicle's wheels are not secured with sufficient road grip through the use of studded tires, chains or the like, when driving conditions make this necessary,

-• orders given pursuant to § 36 a, fourth paragraph, have not been complied with,
+• orders given pursuant to Section 36 a, fourth paragraph, have not been complied with,

-• rules given in accordance with § 7, third paragraph, are significantly violated or orders given in accordance with these are not complied with,
+• rules given in accordance with Section 7, third paragraph, are significantly violated or orders given in accordance with these are not complied with,

-• the vehicle has been modified in violation of § 13, fifth paragraph,
+• the vehicle has been modified in violation of Section 13, fifth paragraph,

 • tachograph is not installed, or where the tachograph has been manipulated or otherwise changed so that the information from the tachograph does not correspond to actual driving or other regulated use.

-• When considerations of traffic safety require it, the chief of police or the person he gives authority can prohibit the use of a motor vehicle and trailer for a motor vehicle for a specified period of up to 1 year, if the owner or someone who constantly uses the vehicle with his consent,
+• When considerations of traffic safety require it, the Chief of Police or the person he gives authority can prohibit the use of a motor vehicle and trailer for a motor vehicle for a specified period of up to one year, if the owner or someone who constantly uses the vehicle with his consent,

-• has driven a vehicle that has been modified in violation of § 13, fifth paragraph, or
+• has driven a vehicle that has been modified in violation of Section 13, fifth paragraph, or

 • has used the vehicle for driving otherwise in violation of provisions in or pursuant to this Act, and he has previously been sentenced or convicted for violations of such provisions or for violation of Chapter 25 of The Penal Code while using a motor vehicle or trailer for a motor vehicle, or